SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/function.rst

      val ready   = Bool
      val payload = Bits(payloadWidth bits)

-     // define the direction of the data in a master mode override des asMaster(): Unit = {
+     // Define the direction of the data in a master mode override des asMaster(): Unit = {
        out(valid, payload)
        in(ready)